-Ginger’s daily home practice blends pranayama (breath work), meditation, asana (poses), and energy healing and her classes reflect this breadth.
+Ginger enjoys connecting art and visual culture to the physical forms of bodies in motion.
+She characterizes herself as a conscious artist, as the content in her work is often aimed at exploring and understanding consciousness as well as the experience of time.
+She’s also a yoga teacher and a mom to two boys who are her most valued teachers.
+Her daily home practice blends pranayama (breath work), meditation, asana (poses), and energy work and her classes reflect this breadth.
 Her “all levels” approach in class is always to meet each student where they are by providing several options on the continuum of each asana.
 Her classes focus on present-moment awareness, our innate human creativity, and the benefits of extending our yoga practice into our daily lives.
 She believes every person is the artist of their human experience.

 Ginger Smith is a life-long creative who is on a mission to help everyone who crosses her path live more authentically.
 She's been in love with making things since childhood, although her first Photojournalism course in 1999 spurred a lifelong passion for photography and made her more curious about creative processes in general.

 Ginger's a proud perpetual student with a rich background and more than twenty years cumulative work experience in the arts and education.
 She thrives on supporting others through community outreach, knowledge sharing, and experimenting with personal modes of creative expression.
 She's an experienced fine art photographer, art historian, and researcher who has developed tests for Advance Placement (AP) in Art History, curated art history visual resources, and helped manage an academic art gallery.
 She has nine years' cumulative teaching experience from elementary school through university.